-Policy: Disparate Impact for Service Changes Number: 708 Adopted by General Manager under a Delegation of Authority by the Board of Directors in Resolution #01-16, dated October 25, 2001.
-Effective Date: 05/16/17 Page 4 of 5 b.
+Policy: Disparate Impact for Service Changes Number: 708 Delegation of eneral Manager under a Authority by the Board of esolution #01-16, dated October Effective Date: 05/16/17 Page 4 of 5 b.
 To determine the system-wide impacts of Major Service Change reductions on more than one route, the percentage of Marion and Polk Counties' minority population that is impacted is compared to the percentage of Marion and Polk Counties' non-minority population that is impacted.
 If the percentage of the minority population impacted is at least 20 percent greater than the percentage of the non-minority population impacted (e.g., 12 percent compared to 10 percent), the overall impact of changes will be considered disparate.